cakephp/docs/en/core-helpers/html.rst

     .. php:method::  scriptBlock($code, $options = array())

+    :param string $code: The code to go in the script tag.
+    :param array $options: An array of :term:`html attributes`.

     Generate a code block containing ``$code`` set ``$options['inline']`` to false to have the script block appear in ``$scripts_for_layout``.
 Also new is the ability to add attributes